jamesquietly/RubyProgramming/Recursion/README.md

 Your Task<br />
 1. Build a method #merge_sort that takes in an array and returns a sorted array, using a recursive merge sort methodology.
 2. Tips:
-..1.Think about what the base case is and what behavior is happening again and again and can actually be delegated to someone else (e.g. that same method!).
+**1. Think about what the base case is and what behavior is happening again and again and can actually be delegated to someone else (e.g. that same method!).
-..2.It may be helpful to check out the background videos again if you don't quite understand what should be going on.
+**2. It may be helpful to check out the background videos again if you don't quite understand what should be going on.